-Another way to transfer your auto loan that doesn’t require changing lenders is to inform your current lender that someone else will be paying off the remainder of the loan.
+- Ask Your Lender – Another way to transfer your car loan that doesn’t require changing lenders is to inform your current lender that someone else will be paying off the remainder of the loan.
 In this case, the other person would have to undergo the typical financial assessments before they are approved to take over.
 This tactic will probably cost you less in penalty fees.

 Sometimes parents may want to take over their children’s student loans in order to relieve some of their debt and get it off their credit report.
 It may be possible to have the student loan transferred, but only if the lender agrees to this arrangement.